HDFCCC Staff Resources

 • Contact Jennifer with questions

-Mock interviews are provide for those interested in medical school, nurse practitioner and physician assistant programs.
+Mock interviews are provided for those interested in medical school, nurse practitioner, and physician assistant programs.
 Interviewers are current UCSF faculty, fellows and NPs or PAs.
+Applications for the 2024 mock interviews are due on July 15, 2024.

 Online Resources